 ❄️Storage

-Store any leftover foie gras in an airtight container in the fridge for up to two days.
-It can be frozen for a year.
+- It can be frozen for a year.
 If you are freezing divide it up into the shape you will likely want to use it.
 For example if you like to pan fry your paté then freeze it in the thickness you would use, as foie gras can be pan seared from frozen.

 💡Top tip

-It is important to use a folding method to blend the ingredients together don't stir to mix them to prevent the finished dish from being "flat".
+It is important to use a folding method to blend the ingredients don't stir to mix them to prevent the finished dish from being "flat".

 ❔FAQ

-In English it means "fatty liver."
+In English, it means "fatty liver."

 More Tasty Appetizers

-Print📖 Recipe
+📖 Recipe

 Duck Foie Gras With Truffles